BIOLOGICAL BASES AND TECHNIQUES FOR REGENERATION AND REPAIR

 - Accuracy and competence in the terminology adopted during the exposure;

-At the end of the examination each teacher will formulate a judgment:
+At the end of the examination the teacher will formulate a judgment:

 A. Excellent knowledge and understanding of the topic.
 High capacity for critique and analysis of the issues.
 Mark out of thirty: 30.